tylerbrownhenry/awsCloudFormation/README.md

 # CloudFormation Stacks to Setup Auto Deploy Based on Branch

-This is a series of cloudformation stacks that creates a user pool, static website, and commit triggers deployment updates for lambda funcitions.
+This is a series of cloudformation stacks that creates a user pool, static website, and commit triggers will deploy updates to lambda funcitions throught S3.

+BETA

 ## Prerequisites